denishamann/ArenaStats/README.md

 ## Known issues

-- If you quit the arena and there is still someone of your team alive, the arena won't be recorded (stay until the scoreboard shows or be quit only if you are the last one alive).
+- If you quit the arena and there is still someone of your team alive, the arena won't be recorded (stay until the scoreboard shows or quit only if you are the last one alive).
-- Sometimes player names are not recorded
+- ~~Sometimes player names are not recorded~~ Fixed
-- Sometimes data is not correctly reset between games and there are ghost players added to the arena or timers are wrong
+- ~~Sometimes data is not correctly reset between games and there are ghost players added to the arena or timers are wrong~~ Fixed
 - If a player gets disconnected at the end of the arena it records twice the arena match (reported by @Lilianos)